frontendmentorio/static-job-listings/README.md

 Use the [data.json](./data.json) file to pull the data and then dynamically add the content.
 This would be perfect if you're looking to practice a JS library/framework like React, Vue, or Svelte.

-To add a filter, the user needs to click on the tablets on the right-side of the listing on desktop or the bottom on mobile.
+To add a filter, the user needs to click on the tablets on the right side of the listing on desktop or the bottom on mobile.
 For each filter added, only listings containing all selected filters should be returned.

 Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.
+[Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

 ## Where to find everything